Candy Cane Cookies

 - 1 cup (120 g) powdered sugar

-- 1 large egg
+- 1 large egg, room temperature

 - 1 teaspoon vanilla extract

-- 1 teaspoon peppermint extract or 1/2 teaspoon almond extract
+- ½ teaspoon peppermint extract

 - 3 cups (375 g) all-purpose flour

-- 1/2 teaspoon salt
+- ½ teaspoon salt

-- 1/2 to 3/4 teaspoon red food coloring
+- ½ teaspoon red food gel

 - In the bowl of a stand mixer (or with a hand mixer), beat butter and confectioners’ sugar on medium speed until the batter looks soft, about 90 seconds.
 Scrape down the sides of the bowl, then add the egg, vanilla, and peppermint.
 Mix until combined.
 With the mixer on low speed, slowly add in the flour and salt.
 Mix just until combined (avoid overmixing).